LafColITS/moodle-local_temporary_enrolments/README.md

 #### tasks.php

-Details module cron tasks to run, and how often.
+Details plugin cron tasks to run, and how often.
 Tasks are contained in `classes/task`.

 #### install.xml